crc-org/crc/.github/pull_request_template.md

 **Fixes:** Issue #N

-**Relates to:** Issue #1, Issue #2, PR #1, ...
+**Relates to:** Issue #N, PR #N, ...

 ## Solution/Idea

 Describe in plain English what you solved and how.
 For instance, _Added `start` command to CRC so the user can create a VM and set-up a single-node OpenShift cluster on it with one command.
-It required blablabla..._
+It requires blablabla..._

 ## Proposed changes